Joey Meneses Player Props: Nationals vs. Guardians

-On Saturday, Joey Meneses (coming off going 0-for-5) and the Washington Nationals face the Cleveland Guardians, whose starting pitcher will be Zach Plesac.
-First pitch is at 4:05 PM ET.
+On Sunday, Joey Meneses (coming off going 2-for-4 with an RBI) and the Washington Nationals face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 1:35 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Guardians.
+In his last appearance, he strung together two hits (going 2-for-4 with an RBI) against the Guardians.

 Joey Meneses Game Info & Props vs. the Guardians